 How to Use a Private Placement Memorandum to Evaluate a Private Equity Real Estate Investment

 If you are a private investor, chances are you have heard the terms private placement memorandum, private offering document, or confidential offering memorandum – PPM for short.
 By definition, private investment opportunities are not public offerings.
 The investment research information that is generally available for publicly traded investments such as annual reports, 10Ks and 10Qs aren’t available in a private equity transaction.
-Instead, investors use the PPM to become familiar with the terms of a private investment and to evaluate the opportunity.
+Instead, investors use the private placement memorandum to become familiar with the terms of a private investment and to evaluate the opportunity.

 The private placement memorandum can cure any insomnia; it’s technical, lengthy (often more than 100 pages) and carries legal jargon and disclaimers that would pretty much scare anyone out of investing.
 If you have invested in a private placement but have not read the PPM, you are not alone.
 Most investors typically instead rely on a referral from a friend, marketing materials, a face-to-face meeting, or a phone call to decide if a private investment is for them.
 Generally, this strategy works if the manager does what he says he is going to do.
 It’s when an investment goes wrong that every word of a private placement memorandum is scrutinized.
 However, reviewing the PPM is one important step in the due diligence process.